 One of my favourite quotes is “If you always do what you have always done, you’ll always get what you’ve always got.”
 So, if what you are doing isn’t working, literally do something different.

-About The Author: Allison Marlowe, founder of Allison Marlowe Ltd coaches, inspires and challenges women in business to achieve new levels of success.
-She can be contacted at www.allisonmarlowe.com.
+About The Author: Allison Marlowe is the founder of Global Winning Women, a global sisterhood where women empower each other to live extraordinary lives.
+She also coaches, inspires and challenges women in business to achieve new levels of success.